zorael/kameloso/README.md

 # How to use

-The bot needs the services login name of the administrator/master of the bot, and/or one or more home channels to operate in.
+The bot needs the services account name of the administrator/master of the bot, and/or one or more home channels to operate in.
 It cannot work without having at least one of the two.
 The hardcoded defaults contain neither, so you need to create and edit a configuration file before starting.

     $ ./kameloso --writeconfig